SAPH1TE/SAPH1TE/README.md

          WELCOME!
   =====================
   - For anyone reading the code: Shoutout 2 u!
-  - This took a while 'cause GitHub blocks some CSS workarounds in markdown files.
+  - This took a while 'cause GitHub blocks some CSS workarounds in markdown files which i have attempted heavily.
   - But i would say it paid off...
   - Wanna collab, vibe, or talk?
 Discord’s open: **@saph1te**

   ======================
       COLOR PALLETE
   ======================
-  Theme: "Jolly"
+  Common Theme: "Jolly"

   Dark Purple Base:
     HEX:  291B3E